tpoelma/BuckConvertor/01_README.md

 # CHG_USB_A_CHARGER

 ## Overview
 This project is a 12V-to-5V USB-C car charger designed as an introductory electrical engineering project.
-It steps down 12V DC from a car outlet to a regulated 5V USB output using a buck converter circuit.
+It steps down 12V DC from a car outlet or bench power supply to a regulated 5V USB output using a buck converter circuit.

 ## Folder Structure
 - `02_Project_Summary.docx` - Project goal and high-level requirements.